 3 Tips to Hire Good UX Designers

-I've been working with business owners for 5 years now and noticed that the interviewing process often appears to be a problem.
+I've been working with startup founders for 7 years now and noticed that the interviewing process often appears to be a problem.
 So, I've distilled the top 3 tips that help you find a good professional.

 Focus on the Experience not Portfolio

 To create a world-class product, UX designers have to be experienced.
 The more hours a candidate spent on researching, interviewing, testing, surveying – the better.
 The portfolio will give you an idea of the projects a designer worked on and a design taste, but it's meaningless if you want to check the UX skills.

 So focus on the experience, not the portfolio.
 No matter how astonishing it is.

 Check the Candidates’ Mindset

 This one is on top of everything.
 Why?
 Because I saw many projects that have failed because of mismatched vision.
 At the same time, I can name you a dozen that flourished because people shared the same goals.

 But how can I check the mindset, you may ask.
 It's hard, and I'd advise you to pay attention to the following things: